MikulasZelinka/book-for-ukraine/README.md

 - [ ] Pagination, page jumping
 - [x] Autoplay
   - [x] Play the following recordings in one page that follow the selected text implicitly
+    - Implemented but currently disabled because it's not very user-friendly, waiting for improvements there
   - [ ] One page in one or both languages (play in a circle, not just till the implicitly last one)
   - [ ] Across pages, with smooth jumps
 - [ ] Scroll/zoom to the current image/text when autoplaying